0xordinaryday/blog/strays/_posts/2020-07-27-dodoagain.md

 It's not on the website.
 I haven't been sent the information.

 Does anyone think Dodo *don't really want it back?* They really just want me to give up and pay the $109?
-Guess what Dodo; **no fucking dice.**
+Guess what Dodo; **no dice.**

 I'm a reasonable person, and I'm happy to send your crappy Huawei router with it's [undocumented admin account](https://hg658c.wordpress.com/)* back to you, provided you tell me where I need to send it.
 I'll even hold onto it for a *reasonable* amount of time to allow you to give me that information before I take it to the e-waste at the tip.
 But I won't keep it forever.
 And what I surely won't do is pay you $109.